-- 2.4 At no time should an injured or seriously ill person be left unattended in the designated room. - 2.5 Automated External Defibrillators (AEDs) The school's AEDs are located at the entrance to the STEM building and the entrance to the sports centre.
+- Eye irrigation kits are in all Science Labs and Art/DT rooms - 2.4 At no time should an injured or seriously ill person be left unattended in the Medical Room. - 2.5 Automated External Defibrillators (AEDs) The School's AEDs are at the entrance to the STEM building and the Sports Centre.
 They are kept locked but the emergency key is in the "break glass" container below the unit and is accessible for all emergencies.
 They are fully equipped and checked monthly by the School Nurse.
-Standard AED pads are suitable for use in children older than 8 years, as such both AED kits hold paediatric and adult pads. - 2.6 Procedures for use - - An AED should only be used where a person is thought to be in cardiac arrest.
+Standard AED pads are suitable for use in children older than 8 years, as such both AED kits hold pediatric and adult pads.

+2.6 Procedures for use -

+- An AED should only be used where a person is thought to be in cardiac arrest.
 It should not be used where a person is conscious, breathing, and/or his or her heart is still beating. - If a person is suffering from cardiac arrest, the first person on the scene should immediately call the emergency services and commence CPR. - In Resuscitation Council (UK) Guidelines (2015), the absence of normal breathing continues to be the main sign of cardiac arrest in a non-responsive patient.
-Once CPR has started, the Guidelines recommend that the rescuer should only stop CPR if the victim shows signs of regaining consciousness, such as coughing, opening their eyes, speaking or moving purposefully, as well as breathing normally. - Staff trained in cardiopulmonary resuscitation (CPR) are expected to recognise cardiac arrest, call for help and initiate CPR. - If possible, a First Aider who is trained in the use of AEDs should be called for.
+Once CPR has started, the Guidelines recommend that the rescuer should only stop CPR if the victim shows signs of regaining consciousness, such as coughing, opening their eyes, speaking, or moving purposefully, as well as breathing normally. - Staff trained in cardiopulmonary resuscitation (CPR) are expected to recognise cardiac arrest, call for help and initiate CPR. - If possible, a First Aider who is trained in the use of AEDs should be called for.
 However, AEDs are designed to be used by any person by following the step-by-step instructions on the AED. - The person applying the AED should ensure that the area around the casualty is clear when it advises "stand clear" as the shock will be automatically administered.
-She/he should continue to follow AED instructions until the emergency services arrive.
-All first aid-trained staff have had training in the use of a defibrillator and a list of these people is held in the locations listed in 2.3.
+She/he should continue to follow AED instructions until the emergency services arrive. - All first aid-trained staff have had training in a defibrillator, and a list of these people is held in the locations listed in 2.3.